-Following a series of transactions, in 2010 the shareholder structure of our direct parent, Global Mobility, changed as a result of the transfer of 50% of the shares therein by Mubadala Development Company and the Olayan Group to Fleet Investments B.V. ("Fleet Investments") each holding a 50% stake.
-Global Mobility Holding, a limited liability company established in the
+Following a series of transactions, in 2010 the shareholder structure of our direct parent, Global Mobility Holding, changed with the Volkswagen Group and Fleet Investments B.V. ("Fleet Investments") each holding, directly or indirectly, a 50% stake.
+The Volkswagen Group comprises Volkswagen AG and its subsidiaries.
+Fleet Investments is an investment company indirectly owned by the German banker Mr. Friedrich von Metzler.